oliviawestmacottssw/SSW.Rules.Content/rules/do-you-know-how-to-custom-styles-for-richhtmleditor-in-sharepoint-2013/rule.md

 4) .ssw15-rte**Table -** Tell SharePoint the definition of custom table styles.
-After inserting a table, you can see the styles under "Design" tab:
+After inserting a table, you can see the styles under "Design" tab:​

+​